devuri/wp-env-app/README.md

 }

 ```
-Read this guide on how to setup private repos with your project: https://github.com/devuri/Install-Theme-via-Composer-from-Private-Repository-on-GitHub
+Read this fully detailed guide on how to setup private repos with your project: https://github.com/devuri/Install-Theme-via-Composer-from-Private-Repository-on-GitHub

 ### github-oauth